olga3emes/MongoDB-GKE/README.md

 - An account has been registered with the Google Compute Platform (GCP).
 [Sing up free here](https://cloud.google.com/free/).

 -  Sign-in to Google Cloud Platform console (console.cloud.google.com) and create a new project.
 Remember the project ID, a unique name across all Google Cloud projects (the name above has already been taken and will not work for you, sorry!).
-It will be referred to later in this codelab as PROJECT_ID.
+It will be referred to later in this guide as PROJECT_ID.

 - Next, you'll need to enable billing in the Developers Console in order to use Google Cloud resources like Cloud Datastore and Cloud Storage.